ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 A detailed [tutorial](doc/tutorial.md) help you to rebuild this micro service from the beginning.

 # Deploy to Bluemix
-To be able to deploy to bluemix, you need an account.
+To be able to deploy to bluemix, you need a bluemix account and the command line interface.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/jbcodeforce/refarch-cognitive-conversation-broker)